izzat-najah-edu/cuppa-joy/README.md

 ## Technologies

 This PHP project is built from scratch (for educational purposes), no libraries are used.
-The website is live right now on `https://cuppajoy.azurewebsites.net`. hosted by Azure services.

 - **HTML, CSS, Javascript**
 - **PHP & MySQL**